timtebeek/timtebeek/README.md

-Senior software engineer who enjoys working with and contributing to Open Source such as Spring Boot, Kafka, WireMock, OpenRewrite and ArchUnit.
+Staff software engineer who enjoys working with and contributing to Open Source such as Spring Boot, Kafka, WireMock, OpenRewrite and ArchUnit.
-When not at work you'll find me travelling, bouldering, snowboarding, mountainbiking or at one of many cultural events around my home town or abroad.
+When not at work you'll find me traveling, bouldering, snowboarding, mountainbiking or at one of many cultural events around my home town or abroad.

 - [My JDriven Blog Posts](https://blog.jdriven.com/author/tim-te-beek/)
 - [My StackOverflow](https://stackoverflow.com/users/53444/tim)